hashicorp/terraform-provider-azurerm/website/docs/r/kusto_attached_database_configuration.html.markdown

 * `cluster_name` - (Required) Specifies the name of the Kusto Cluster for which the configuration will be created.
 Changing this forces a new resource to be created.

 * `cluster_resource_id` - (Required) The resource id of the cluster where the databases you would like to attach reside.
+Changing this forces a new resource to be created.

 * `database_name` - (Required) The name of the database which you would like to attach, use * if you want to follow all current and future databases.
+Changing this forces a new resource to be created.

 * `default_principal_modification_kind` - (Optional) The default principals modification kind.
 Valid values are: `None` (default), `Replace` and `Union`.